What We Do

 The Home of Innovation

-Bye Aerospace has two electric aircraft projects with the first and most important 2-seat “eFlyer 2” well underway in the FAA 14 CFR 23 aircraft certification process.
-These two projects range from ready-to-purchase to R&D stage.
+Bye Aerospace has three electric aircraft projects with the first and most important 2-seat “eFlyer 2” well underway in the FAA 14 CFR 23 aircraft certification process.
+These three projects range from final design phase to R&D stage and conceptual design phase.
 We encourage you to learn more about our projects and determine how you can get involved with propelling the future.

 George E. Bye